dell-esg/openshift-bare-metal/README.md

 ```

 ### Server BIOS configuration
+Now that your switches are configured and you have presumably installed the OS on the bastion node, you can run the rest of these commands from there.

-Some settings in the BIOS need to be updated, like enabling PXE booting from the correct NIC and setting up the right boot order.
+Some settings in the BIOS need to be updated in all the servers, like enabling PXE booting from the correct NIC and setting up the right boot order.
 A [Server Configuration Profile (SCP)](https://dell.to/2NpRJ9a) can be imported via the Integrated Dell Remote Management Controller (iDRAC) to achieve this in an automated way.
 The Dell OpenManage Ansible modules and required libraries need to be insallted.

 In the bastion node, run as root: